romansch-hub/chraccd/README.md

 # chraccd

-This pipeline is still in production.
-Handle with care.
+This pipeline is still in production!
+Handle with care!

 Multi-tool software pipeline for chromatin accessibility detection of Oxford Nanopore sequencing data.